-- 83. The participants expressed their appreciation to Dr. Mamoru Miyamoto from Japan serving as WGH Chairperson, Dr. CHO Hyo Seob from Republic of Korea, Dr. HOU Aizhong from China, and Mr. Kenneth KLEESCHULTE from Guam, USA serving as Vice-chairpersons for their hard work and contribution in the past two-year term. - 84.
-The participants accepted the nominations from Members on Dr. Mamoru Miyamoto from Japan to continue serving as WGH Chairperson, Dr. CHO Hyo Seob from Republic of Korea, Dr. HOU Aizhong from China, and Mr. Kenneth KLEESCHULTE from Guam, USA serving as Vice-chairpersons to continue serving as Vice-chairpersons for the next two years to TC 59th Session.
+- 81. The participants expressed their appreciation to Dr. Mamoru Miyamoto from Japan serving as WGH Chairperson, Dr. CHO Hyo Seob from Republic of Korea, Dr. HOU Aizhong from China, and Mr. Kenneth KLEESCHULTE from Guam, USA serving as Vice-chairpersons for their hard work and contribution in the past two-year term. - 82.
+The participants accepted the nominations from Members on Dr. Mamoru Miyamoto from Japan to continue serving as WGH Chairperson, Dr. CHO Hyo Seob from Republic of Korea, Dr. HOU Aizhong from China, and Mr. Kenneth KLEESCHULTE from Guam, USA to continue serving as Vice-chairpersons for the next two years to TC 59th Session.